Gösta Lundell: International career

-In 1962, Lundell was called up to the Swedish national team for the first time together with teammate Tom Turesson, by the former Hammarby-coach Lennart Nyman who had been appointed manager of the national team the same year.
+In 1962, Lundell was first called up to the Sweden national team for the first time together with teammate Tom Turesson, by the former Hammarby-coach Lennart Nyman who had been appointed manager of the national team the same year.

 He won 7 caps for his country in total, with the only competitive appearance coming on 21 June 1962 in a 2–0 away win against Norway in a European Nations' Cup qualifier.

 Other sports

 In 1956, Lundell played bandy for one season with Hammarby IF.